Escanaba, M.Br., Michigan, US

 More like 'drop/lake' than 'drop/pool'.
 (Much flatwater between drops, but the

-drops are good!)
-The flatwater sections, though, are a beautiful wilderness river.
-The first
+drops are good and the flatwater sections are a beautiful wilderness river.)
+The first three

-three drops (while not overly complex) can be the most troublesome (i.e., most likely to be
+drops (while not overly complex) can be the most troublesome (i.e., most likely to be portaged,

-portaged, or likely to cause major thrashings).
-With high water, almost all of the drops on the
+or likely to cause major thrashings).
+With high water, almost all of the drops on the run will be

-Since this is a rather long run, with extended flatwater between drops (one stretch of nearly 3 miles, another nearly 2 miles, and three others over a mile each, as shown in the table below), boaters feelings about this run tend to divide into two categories.
+Since this is a rather long run, with extended flatwater between drops (one stretch of nearly 3 miles, another nearly 2 miles, and three others over a mile each), feelings about this run tend to divide into two categories.
 Many boaters will 'pass', or do it once or twice and say "Never again!"
 Others will consider the flatwater a reasonable price to pay for the variety and challenge of drops it contains, and will keep it on their list of favorites to hit regularly.
 This is especially true since this river tends to have a longer season (runs a bit later or more often) than most of the U.P. creeks.

 The resolution on Google Maps for this area is quite good.
-We highly recommended going to the 'Map' tab, clicking 'USGS Aerial', double-clicking the put-in, zooming in to the maximum resolution available, and doing a 'virtual walk' of this reach!
+We highly recommended going to the 'Map' tab, clicking 'Satellite', click & drag to center on the first drop, zooming in to the maximum resolution available, and doing a 'virtual walk' of this reach!